-Now the LORD said to Joshua: “Do not be afraid, nor be dismayed; take all the people of war with you, and arise, go up to Ai.
+Now the Lord said to Joshua: “Do not be afraid, nor be dismayed; take all the people of war with you, and arise, go up to Ai.
 See, I have given into your hand the king of Ai, his people, his city, and his land.
 And you shall do to Ai and its king as you did to Jericho and its king.
 Only its spoil and its cattle you shall take as booty for yourselves.
 Lay an ambush for the city behind it.”

 2. (3-8) Plans made for an ambush upon Ai.

 So Joshua arose, and all the people of war, to go up against Ai; and Joshua chose thirty thousand mighty men of valor and sent them away by night.
 And he commanded them, saying: “Behold, you shall lie in ambush against the city, behind the city.
 Do not go very far from the city, but all of you be ready.
 Then I and all the people who are with me will approach the city; and it will come about, when they come out against us as at the first, that we shall flee before them.
 For they will come out after us till we have drawn them from the city, for they will say, ‘They are fleeing before us as at the first.’
 Therefore we will flee before them.
-Then you shall rise from the ambush and seize the city, for the LORD your God will deliver it into your hand.
+Then you shall rise from the ambush and seize the city, for the Lord your God will deliver it into your hand.
 And it will be, when you have taken the city, that you shall set the city on fire.
-According to the commandment of the LORD you shall do.
+According to the commandment of the Lord you shall do.
 See, I have commanded you.”

 b.
-And he commanded them, saying: “Behold, you shall lie in ambush against the city, behind the city”: Though God had given Joshua the general plan in Joshua 8:2, He left it up to Joshua’s experience and sanctified common sense to lay out the specific plan of battle.
+Behold, you shall lie in ambush against the city, behind the city: Though God gave Joshua the general plan for battle (Joshua 8:2), He left it up to Joshua’s experience and sanctified common sense to lay out the specific ways the plan would be carried out.